 Looking for some more ways to upgrade your shower or bath routine with aromatherapy?
 It’s so simple to make a DIY aromatherapy shower spray, but if baths are more your speed, you’ll love these aromatherapy bath salts and bath bombs you can make at home.

 Should I add the essential oils after the tablets are completely cooled or while they are cooling?

-Either is fine.
-I added the essential oils after the tablets had completely cooled, but you can do either way.
+Either one is fine.
+I added them after the tablets had completely cooled, but you can do it either way.

-Where can I buy dried lavender and dried chamomile?
+Where can I buy dried lavender and chamomile?

 I buy both in the bulk spice section of Whole Foods.
 Sprouts also has them, if you have that store in your area.
 Or you can find them online.
 You can also use chamomile tea in this recipe if you already have some on hand!

-When I used metal molds, I did have a little trouble getting the tablets out.
-If that’s the case, you can leave them in the molds for easier storage.
-The ones I formed in silicone molds, however, popped right out, so that might be the way to go if you’re having problems with the tablets sticking.
+When I used metal molds, I did have a hard time getting the tablets out.
+But the ones I formed in silicone molds popped right out.
+So that might be the way to go to prevent problems with the tablets sticking.

 What is the best way to use these tablets?

 When you hop into the shower, you can place a tablet directly on the shower floor and let the steam and water work their magic.
 These tablets can also be used in the bath if you’d prefer a long aromatherapy soak!